ian7o/dom-button-exercise/README.md

-# dom-button-exercise: A basic exercise in JavaScript DOM manipulation using button events
+# dom-button-exercise: A basic exercise in JavaScript DOM:
+manipulation using button events